wristly/LaCT/README.md

 ## Minimal Implementations

-We provide minimal implements for a LaCT layer in `minimal_implementations/`
+We provide minimal implementations for a LaCT layer in `minimal_implementations/`

 ## Plans